 Identify Your Learning Style

 Knowing how you learn best is the first step towards developing effective study habits.
 Ask yourself if you’re more inclined to understand something when you hear it, see it or when you experience it.
 This will help you determine if you’re a visual, auditory or hands-on learner.
-You can also take this quiz to discover your individual learning style.

 If the learning style that works best for you is visual, you can improve in the following ways:

 - Visualize what you are reading in the text

 - Draw pictures and diagrams to reinforce learning

 - Watch videos related to what you’re studying

 If you determine that you’re an auditory learner, you can improve in your studies by: